 In addition to trauma and relationship counselling, I offer counselling for a variety of situations where an objective outsider is beneficial for overcoming certain situations.

-Tools for Having "The Talks" is a 3 part workshop series for parents, giving you the tools and information needed to have age appropriate conversations with your children about bodies, safety and sex.
+Tools for Having "The Talks" is a 3 day workshop series for parents, sharing some important tools and information for having age appropriate conversations with your children about bodies, touching, safety and sex.